|

 means complete) list of things to be wary of:

-1) Sorry, but the most serious threat is probably you.
-Time after time, viruses spread because people are careless or misinformed about basic PC security.
 Who uses your PC and what do they do?
 What software gets installed?
 What web sites are visited?
-Keeping track of these things is an important start.

 2) Exploitable and out of date software.